mreschke/dbox/README.md

 For laravel configuration, the linked database hostname is `mysql`, user is `root`, password is `techie`.
 The linked redis server hostname is 'redis'.

 Super quick, easy Laravel.
-And, uh 1000x faster than homestead because no virtualbox (unless your dumb enough to run docker on a mac...boo...love macs...but dockers for linux)
+And, uh 1000x faster than homestead because no virtualbox (unless your dumb enough to run docker on a mac, boo.
+Nah, love macs but dockers for linux else run zones or jails)